palak-in/summary-setup/README.md

   # Download files
 - Download shell-lesson-data.zip and move the file to your Desktop.
 - Unzip/extract the file.
 Let your instructor know if you need help with this step.
 You should end up with a new folder called shell-lesson-data on your Desktop.
+# Introducing the Shell
+## Background
+- Humans and computers commonly interact in many different ways, such as through a keyboard and mouse, touch screen interfaces, or using speech recognition systems.
+The most widely used way to interact with personal computers is called a graphical user interface (GUI).
+With a GUI, we give instructions by clicking a mouse and using menu-driven interactions.
+- GUIs are easy to use but slow and error-prone for large, repetitive tasks.
+The Unix shell, as a command-line interface and scripting language, makes these tasks fast and automatic.
+For example, copying one line from thousands of files can be done in seconds with the shell instead of hours with a GUI.
+- ![Alt text] (